Wyoming Area School District: Athletics

 Football has traditionally been the school's most competitive program.
 In addition to having won the Wyoming Valley Conference numerous times, In 2019, the program won the PIAA Class 3A State Championships against Central Valley (21–13), PIAA District 2 AA titles in 1992, 1998, and 2012, and the PIAA District 2 AAA title in 2003.
 Several football players have also gone on to play NCAA Division I Football at schools such as Brown University, Bucknell University, Columbia University, Sacred Heart University, Cornell University, the University of Massachusetts Amherst, Penn State University, William and Mary, and Yale University.
 Paul Marranca, the head coach at Wyoming Area for 27 seasons (1976–86, 1992–2007), was inducted into the Pennsylvania Scholastic Football Coaches Association Hall of Fame in 2010.

 Baseball is also a major sport at Wyoming Area and students have been recruited by schools such as Bucknell University and Temple University to play at their institution.
 In the 2006–2007 school year, the Wyoming Area golf team took a perfect record of 12-0 into the playoffs.
 Other sports include basketball, volleyball, soccer, field hockey, cross country, swimming, track and field, ice hockey and tennis.
 Wrestling is also offered and has showcased numerous Wyoming Valley Conference/District II Individual & Team Champions throughout the history of the Wyoming Area Warriors wrestling program.
 The 2012-2013 wrestling season produced four P.I.A.A.
 District II Wrestling Champions in Patrick Heck (106 lbs.), Carmen Mauriello (120 lbs.), Nicholas Heck (138 lbs.) and Andrew Schultz (126 lbs.), with Andrew Schultz becoming the school's first 4X P.I.A.A.
 District II Wrestling Champion.
 Andrew Schultz was also the 2013 NE regional runner up and placed 7th at the 2013 P.I.A.A.
-State Wrestling Championships in Hershey, PA, along with Nicholas Heck finishing third at the 2013 NE regionals, respectively.
+State Wrestling Championships in Hershey, Pennsylvania, along with Nicholas Heck finishing third at the 2013 NE regionals, respectively.
 Patrick Heck and Nicholas Heck (brothers) followed in their Uncle Pat Heck's footsteps, who himself was a two-time P.I.A.A.
 District II Champion.